jg-digital-media/jgdm-woocommerce-selectors/README.md

         */
         .woocommerce-Addresses {

-            // Address Tab - Addresses - /my-account/edit-address/billing/
-            // Address Tab - Addresses - /my-account/edit-address/shipping/

             &::before {

             }

+            .woocommerce-Address {

                 .col-1 {

                     .woocommerce-Address-title {

                         h3 {

                         }

                         .edit {

                             // add/edit address <a> hyperlink

                         }

                     }

                     address {

                         // 2 page states -
                         // Address not yet set.
 "You have not set up this type of address yet"
                         // lists the address as a series of line breaks when address is saved

                     }

                 }

                 .col-2 {

                     &::after {

                         // clear: both;

                     }

                     .woocommerce-Address-title {

                         h3 {

                         }

                         .edit {

                         }

                     }

                     address {

                         // 2 States -
                         // Address not yet set.
 "You have not set up this type of address yet"
-                      // lists the address as a series of line breaks when address saved
+                        // lists the address as a series of line breaks when address is saved

                     }

                 }

             }

+        }

-        // Address Tab - Addresses - /my-account/billing/
+        // Address Tab - Addresses - /my-account/edit-address/billing/
-        // Address Tab - Addresses - /my-account/shipping/
+        // Address Tab - Addresses - /my-account/edit-address/shipping/
         form {

             h3 {